malsapp/react-native-photo-upload/README.md

  ## Usage

- Wrap your default image inside the PhotoUpload component, after selecting a new image from the picker, the image source will get replaced with the new image base64 string as uri
+ Wrap your default image inside the PhotoUpload component, the component wraps the image with TouchableOpacity, on press it will trigger the image picker prompt. after selecting a new image from the picker, the image source will get replaced with the new image base64 string as uri

  ```
   <PhotoUpload>